-Here’s a fun way to get your kids into the Hanukkah spirit this weekend!
+Here’s a fun way to get your kids into the Hanukkah spirit!
 This idea was inspired by Jewish cooking legend Joan Nathan; the original version of these dreidels appeared in her book The Children’s Jewish Holiday Kitchen.
 I modified her idea slightly, using a pretzel for the dreidel’s handle and Nutella as a “glue” to hold the marshmallow and kiss together.
 I’ve also added my own variation on this concept, which includes candy coating and sprinkles.

 Kosher Note: Most major marshmallow brands are not kosher because they contain gelatin, which is derived from pig.
 However, there are brands that make kosher marshmallows out there.
 Most kosher grocery stores carry them, and some regular markets have them in the kosher section.
 Paskesz brand is certified pareve by the OU (Orthodox Union):